Skip to product information

 Sale Sold out

-Some of the most banned and challenged books in the U.S., that parents or teachers complain about to libraries and school, to try to have them removed.
+Some of the most banned and challenged books in the U.S.

 • First offered in December 2017